 Looking for more super easy jelly recipes to try?
 Then check these out before you go;

 Finally, if you do try this recipe don’t forget to leave a comment/star rating below as I just love to hear from readers.
 Want more Larder Love?
 Then follow me on Instagram, Facebook, Pinterest and Twitter and sign up for my newsletter too of course.

 How To Make Chilli And Basil Jelly

 - 3 sweet red peppers

 - Quarter the apples, just leave on the skin and don’t even worry about the cores.

 - Roughly chop the red peppers and 2 of the chilli peppers (remove the seeds if you don't want it too hot

 - Peel and chop the ginger and add that to your pile of gorgeous goodness.

-- Chuck everything into a large pan and squeeze in the lemon juice and add the zest (which of course you will have remembered to remove from the lemon before you cut it and squeezed the damn thing).
+- Chuck everything into a large pan and squeeze in the lemon juice and add the zest and add enough water just to cover everything

-- Bring to the boil and then lower the heat and let this stuff simmer for about half an hour.
+- Bring to the boil and then lower the heat and let this stuff simmer for about 20 minutes till everything is tender

 - Pour it into a suspended jelly bag to catch all the pieces but let the juice flow through.